Staging changes in git

 You can also provide git rm --cached and git restore with relative file paths and wildcard(.) like we did on git staging commands.

 In this article, we have learned about the concepts of git staging.
-In the next article, we will learn about committing the changes and working with a remote repository hosted in Github.
+In the next article, we will learn about committing the changes to the local git repository.